6.4.1.40 Outcomes of reconciliation

 - Rate 2: the amount the individual was entitled to following the original reconciliation (including supplements).

-- Rate 3: the amount the individual is now entitled to based on their actual income following tax lodgement (excluding supplements, as reconciliation conditions were not satisfied on time).
+- Rate 3: the amount the individual is now entitled to based on their actual ATI following tax lodgement (excluding supplements, as reconciliation conditions were not satisfied on time).

 If the Rate 3 amount is lower than the Rate 2 amount, there is no limit to the date of effect and the Rate 3 amount would be the amount the individual is entitled to, meaning a debt is raised for the difference between Rate 2 and Rate 3.

-Example: Bob received FTB via instalments for the 2012-13 income year.
-On 13 July 2013, Bob advised Centrelink that he was not required to lodge a tax return and notified his income.
-FTB supplements and top-ups were paid to Bob upon reconciliation on 20 July 2013.
+Example: Bob received FTB via instalments for the relevant income year.
+On 13 July of the lodgement year, Bob advised Centrelink that they were not required to lodge an income tax return and notified Centrelink of their ATI.
+FTB supplements and top-ups were then paid to Bob upon reconciliation.

-On 25 July 2014, Bob lodged his tax return for the 2012-13 income year, despite prior advice that he was not required to lodge.
-His entitlement for the 2012-13 income year was recalculated based on income details provided by the ATO.
-Bob's rates for the 2012-13 income year were as follows:
+On 25 July of the income year following the lodgement year, Bob lodged an income tax return for the relevant income year, despite prior advice that they were not required to lodge.
+Bob's entitlement for the relevant income year was recalculated based on the actual ATI details provided by the ATO.
+Bob's rates for the relevant income year were as follows:

 - Rate 1: $9,000 (amount paid during income year).